gmarzot/jmeter-hls-player/README.md

 To play, the client first downloads the Master Playlist, and then the Media Playlists.
 Then, they play each Media Segment declared within the chosen Media Playlist.
 The client can reload the Playlist to discover any added segments.
 This is needed in cases of live events, for example.
 ## How the plugin works
 ### Concept
-This plugin solves the HLS complexity internally.
-It gets the master playlist file, chooses one variant and gets its media playlist file, the segments, etc. The plugin simulates users consuming media over HLS supporting different situations: stream type, playback time, network bandwidth and device resolution.
+This plugin handles HLS playback complexity internally as an intelligent logic controller test element.
+After getting the master playlist file, a variant stream is chosen according the criteria configured in each Media Playlist Sampler, which in-turn gets the media playlist file, the segments, etc. The plugin simulates typical client player logic, and correspondingly presents the equivalent network load as a browser-based player would.
+Individual media playlist samplers provide fine grain control of stream type(video, audio, closed-captions), and can select played content based on network bandwidth, media advertised resolution, or custom criteria.

 ### To create your test
-- Install the HLS plugin from the Plugins Manager
+- Install the HLS Player plugin from the Plugins Manager
 - Create a Thread Group.
 - Add the HLS Player Add -> Logic Controller -> HLS Player
 - Add the Media Playlist Sampler Add -> Sampler -> Media Playlist Sampler